Kōji Mitsui: Career

 Mitsui often played showy drunken scenes, notably in Kurosawa's Red Beard (1965).
 Life sometimes imitated art; confronted by director Kaneto Shindo over smelling of alcohol during a scene in which he was supposed to act drunk, Mitsui said, "What's the difference between doing what you say and really doing it?"
 (Shindo recalled that Mitsui would continue to taunt him with the question whenever they met, including the last time he saw the actor, at a 1975 remembrance for Yasujirō Ozu.)
 At the voting for the 1956 Blue Ribbon Awards, Mitsui lost a tie-breaking vote for Best Supporting Actor to his I Will Buy You costar Jun Tatara because of concerns among voters about his on-set behavior.
 Mitsui was reportedly chastened by the experience and resolved not to drink anymore while performing; he won the award the following year and began the most fruitful and highest-profile period of his career.

 Nonetheless, as recounted in books by Shindo and critic Seiichi Yano, his drinking continued.
-Notoriously, Mitsui was the actor (unnamed in Stuart Galbraith IV’s The Emperor and the Wolf) who drunkenly called Kurosawa a “coward” at his home for not wanting to make any more movies following the failure of 1970's Dodes'ka-den (in which Mitsui had a cameo), after which the director tried to commit suicide; upon learning the news the next day while appearing on a live television program, a horrified Mitsui stopped the interview and rushed to Kurosawa's side.
-Fellow Kurosawa friend and regular Kamatari Fujiwara, who also had been present that evening, later recounted that he had assured a guilt-ridden Mitsui that Kurosawa wouldn’t have been provoked by Mitsui’s words but rather had been depressed about the state of the film industry in general.
+Notoriously, Mitsui was the actor (unnamed in Stuart Galbraith IV’s The Emperor and the Wolf) who drunkenly called Kurosawa a “coward” at his home for not wanting to make any more movies following the failure of 1970's Dodes'ka-den (in which Mitsui had a cameo).
+That night, following the visit which also included fellow Kurosawa friend and regular Kamatari Fujiwara and their wives, the director tried to commit suicide; upon learning the news the next day while appearing on a live television program, a horrified and visibly-shaken Mitsui rushed to Kurosawa's side.
+While some accounts claim that a guilt-ridden Mitsui blamed himself and had to be reassured by Fujiwara that Kurosawa had been more broadly depressed about Japan's film industry, a stricken Mitsui told the Tokyo Shimbun in its reporting on the incident that the remark wasn't spoken insultingly but rather as a plea of encouragement, and that Kurosawa had reacted cheerfully and was "burning with enthusiasm" for an upcoming project.